top of page

 You play beach volleyball?
 Great, go train in the sand.

 Otherwise, training in sand kills your speed by causing you to take short choppy steps.
-Just like the foot ladder, which somehow persists with unknowledgeable trainers, anything that reduces your stride length will reduce your speed
+Just like the foot ladder, which somehow still persists with unknowledgeable trainers, anything that reduces your stride length will reduce your speed

 -Fenske